Atulshere18/Todo-App-Frontend/README.md

 ## How to Use

 1. **Sign Up or Log In**: Use the sign-up modal to create a new account, or log in if you already have an account.
-2. **Manage Tasks**: After logging in, you can add tasks, mark them as completed, or delete them.
-3. **Responsive Layout**: The app adjusts automatically to fit both mobile and desktop screens.
+2. **Responsive Layout**: The app adjusts automatically to fit both mobile and desktop screens.

 ## File Structure